 Loki Blames Freyr

-In this myth, the legitimacy of Freyr’s birth is questioned by Loki, as mentioned before.
+In this myth, the legitimacy of Freyr’s birth is questioned by Loki.
 Loki is one of the most famous trickster gods of yore, so his hatching up a plan to plot the downfall of his fellow colleagues doesn’t seem out of place.

 In the “Lokasenna,” a Prose Edda, Loki goes all out against the Vanir.
 In fact, Loki accuses them of engaging in incestuous relationships and directly challenges Freyr by stating he was born out of incest when his father had intercourse with his unnamed sister.

 He even accuses Freyja of having an affair with her twin brother Freyr and denounces both.
-This angers the big papa god Tyr as he rumbles from his abode and comes to Freyr’s defence.
-He says, as mentioned in the Lokasenna Prose Edda:
+This angers the big papa god Tyr as he rumbles from his abode and comes to Freyr’s defense.
+He says:

 “Frey is the best